 3. Create spontaneous Mind-Maps and Literature-based Mind-Maps

 Each time you need an idea for your thesis contract a mind-map out of your spontaneous knowledgebase.
 Afterwards use literature sources to construct literature-based and specific mind-maps of what a certain source delivers to you.
-Now you should have more than one mind-map that talk about the same topic, but from different perspectives (inspiration).
+Now you should have more than one mind-map that talks about the same topic, but from different perspectives (inspiration).
 Look for commonalities between your spontaneous ideas and the literature sources.
 Apply critical thinking: ask yourself, why there are differences and whether other sources may help to bridge the gap or not.

 Topics in Economics